ewaldmire/ascender/docs/docsite/rst/userguide/credentials.rst

 .. index::
    pair: credential types; Container Registry

-Selecting this credential allows climber to access a collection of container images.
+Selecting this credential allows ascender to access a collection of container images.
 See `What is a container registry? <https://www.redhat.com/en/topics/cloud-native-apps/what-is-a-container-registry>`_ for more information.

 Aside from specifying a name, the **Authentication URL** is the only required field on this screen, and it is already pre-populated with a default value.
 You may change this default by specifying the authentication endpoint for a different container registry.